Contrasting of Oasis Midstream Partners LP (OMP) and Rosehill Resources Inc. (NASDAQ:ROSEU) | New Business Observer

 Profitability

-Table 2 has Oasis Midstream Partners LP and Rosehill Resources Inc.’s return on equity, net margins and return on assets.
+Table 2 provides Oasis Midstream Partners LP and Rosehill Resources Inc.’s net margins, return on equity and return on assets.

 |Net Margins